People as a competitive edge: Examining the empirical relationship between human resource flexibility and firm performance

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Bhattacharya, Mousumi, "People as a competitive edge: Examining the empirical relationship between human resource flexibility and firm performance" (2000).
 Business Administration - Dissertations.
-Paper 49.
+49.